viperproject/gobra-book/src/3-predicate-termination.md

 They decrease if an instance if nested within another predicate instance.
 This measure is lower bounded since the predicate instance has a finite unfolding.

-TODO: why we implement it recusively
+TODO: why we implement it recursively

 ``` go
 {{#include list.go:length1}}